eliasnemr/Wallet/README.md

   $ npm install
   ``

-**4.** After all the packages are installed, you are now able to launch the app either in
+**4.** After all the packages have been installed, you will now be able to launch the app either in
 - **Browser**
 - **iOS**, _or_
 - **Android**